joelbroek/SatDB/README.md

 # SatDB

-A relational database which models satellites, orbital launches, and the relevant organizations and infrastructure
+A relational database which models satellites, orbital launches, and the relevant organizations and infrastructure.
+Built using Java, Java Database Connectivity, and Oracle Database.

-Please note:
+**Please note:**

 Currently, app must be run on UBC CS department servers (i.e. remote.students.cs.ubc.ca), with tunneling to dbhost.students.cs.ubc.ca.
-Execute the SatDB.jar, with SatDB_create_database.sql and SatDB_delete_database.sql in the same file directory.
+Execute SatDB.jar, with SatDB_create_database.sql and SatDB_delete_database.sql in the same file directory.
+These are the setup and teardown SQL scripts.

 Screenshots of the application are below, as well as in SatDB/screenshots.

-The database:
+**The database:**

 ![SatDB entity-relationship diagram](https://github.com/joelbroek/SatDB/blob/master/database-diagram.png)

-Some examples of functionality:
+**Some examples of functionality:**

 ![Removing a satellite from the database](https://github.com/joelbroek/SatDB/blob/master/screenshots/delete_sat.png)